rawstorage/dellemcpmax_ansible/README.md

 Playbooks can then be run from any working directory with ansible-playbook commands

-Before running any dellemc modules as part of your playbooks, you will need to install additional python modules.
+Before running any dellpmax modules as part of your playbooks, you will need to install additional python modules.

 Requires PyU4V installable from PIP